Part 1: Setting up a company

 What is the process involved in registering a company?

-Most recently, the CIPC have managed to drastically improve their online company registration systems and on average, it now takes between one and three weeks for your new company to be incorporated.
+Most recently, the CIPC has managed to drastically improve their online company registration systems and on average, it now takes between one and three weeks for your new company to be incorporated.
 Dommisse Attorneys’ company secretarial unit can assist you with an application to the CIPC to incorporate a company.
 The following documentation must be submitted for this purpose, namely:

 - various CoR forms;